How to negotiate a tenancy agreement

 As with everything, the law on residential tenancies can be complex.
 If you’re not sure whether you can legally add or change a term in your residential tenancy agreement, chat to your property manager first.
 They’re experienced with a range of leases and if a term isn’t legal they can often suggest another solution you haven’t thought of.

-If you’re current looking for a property manager, check out our services page or drop us a line using the contact form below.
+If you’re currently looking for a property manager, check out our services page or drop us a line using the contact form below.